 So, I burn my pumpkin candles and bake with pumpkin.
 As, my friend Michele would put it, Bikram Baking.

 If you've been on my site before you know I am obsessed with cheesecake.
 While I don't mind having a slice of cheesecake for breakfast, I'm a rebel like that, I know it's not a traditional breakfast food.
 But you know what is?
 A Muffin!
-So naturally, I baked cheesecake mixture right into the muffin.
+So naturally, I baked the cheesecake mixture right into the muffin.
 So sneaky!

 This recipe is quick and easy.
 The only "hard" part is making sure your cream cheese is at room temperature.
-And to be honest, sometimes mine isn't but since we are baking the cheesecake into the muffin it doesn't really matter if its not completely smooth.
+And to be honest, sometimes mine isn't but since we are baking the cheesecake into the muffin it doesn't really matter if it's not completely smooth.

 I usually cut my cream cheese into small chunks so it gets to room temp. quicker.